Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 PS C:\> Get-ChildItem -Path D:\ -Recurse

-To continue with Recurse operation even in the case of error, using ErrorAction parameter with silentlyContinue continue its operation.
+To continue with the Recurse operation even in the case of error, using ErrorAction parameter with silentlyContinue continue its operation.

 PS C:\> Get-ChildItem -Path D:\ -Recurse -ErrorAction SilentlyContinue